 During the early Information Age, measurements of the density of Amalthea first showed it to be far less dense than previously thought.
 It appeared to consist of several huge boulders barely touching each other covered in loose ice- much easier to mine, but not suitable for excavating the interior to make living chambers.

-The symbol of the Amalthean Bernal Sphere was a goat, derived from the role of the mythical Amalthea as a milkmaid.
+The symbol of the Amalthean polity was a goat, derived from the role of the mythical Amalthea as a milkmaid.
 At this time most citizens of the Jovian League were genetically modified Genetekkers of one family or another; the Amaltheans were heavily modified to withstand the severe radiation in that location.
 The Genetekkers maintained sophisticated genetic laboratories deep inside the moon's centre.
 Following several decades of goat obsession most citizens chose to splice goat DNA into their already highly modified genome and were at least partly caprine.

 Text by Steve Bowers